-The Condensed Consolidated Interim Financial Statements are presented in Canadian dollars.
+The Consolidated Financial Statements are presented in Canadian dollars.
 Monetary items are translated into Canadian dollars at the rate of exchange in effect at the end of the reporting period.
 Revenues and expenses are translated into Canadian dollars at the rates of exchange prevailing when the underlying transactions occurred.

-Foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation of monetary assets and liabilities denominated in foreign currencies are recognized in the condensed consolidated interim statements of loss and comprehensive loss.
+Foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation of monetary assets and liabilities denominated in foreign currencies are recognized in the consolidated statements of loss and comprehensive loss.

-Notes to the Condensed Consolidated Interim Financial Statements For the three and nine months ended September 30, 2013 and 2012 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2013 and 2012 (Expressed in Canadian dollars)